 Software developers raced to provide better systems for supply chain management, and by the late 1980s, the first modern enterprise resource planning (ERP) systems automated supply chains.
 ERP systems centralized many business processes into a single suite of software, integrating supply chain management with other business functions.
 It allowed businesses to manage their costs and operations in a harmonic way.

 Today, many supply chains are run by ERP systems, which have moved to the cloud and added technologies such as artificial intelligence, machine learning, and predictive analytics.
 These AI-powered systems make it possible for businesses to oversee supply chains with little human oversight, and they’ll likely become the nerve centers of tomorrow’s autonomous supply chains.

 Robotics and self-driving vehicles have crept towards widespread adoption in supply chains worldwide.
 Some warehouses, such as Amazon’s, already make use of robots to prepare products for shipment.
-Many of these products are already assembled by robots.

 At RTS Labs, we’re excited to help businesses like yours take advantage of the latest developments in supply chain management technology, and we can’t wait to see what comes next.
 Want to build a tech-driven supply chain that can grow with your business?
 Get in touch with us today!